Mohana7416/Magical-Arena/README.md

 Damage is : 20
 -------------------------------------------
 Player B attacks Player A
-Player A health 30 reduced to  : 30
+Player A health 30 reduced to 30 : No Reduction
 Damage is : 0
 -------------------------------------------
 Player A attacks Player B
-Player B health 80 reduced to  : 80
+Player B health 80 reduced to 80 : No Reduction
 Damage is : 0
 -------------------------------------------
 Player B attacks Player A
-Player A health 30 reduced to  : 30
+Player A health 30 reduced to 30 :No reduction
 Damage is : 0
 -------------------------------------------
 Player A attacks Player B